 What Does Dual Diagnosis Treatment Involve?

 Dual diagnosis treatment is a specialized approach that addresses both substance addiction and co-occurring mental health conditions.
-At The Ridge Ohio, we understand that addiction often goes hand-in-hand with other mental health issues, such as depression, anxiety, or bipolar disorder.
-Our dual diagnosis treatment aims to provide a comprehensive solution that tackles both aspects, offering a more holistic path to recovery.
+At The Ridge Ohio, we understand that addiction often goes hand-in-hand with other mental health conditions, such as depression, anxiety, or bipolar disorder.
+Our dual diagnosis treatment in Ohio aims to provide a comprehensive solution that tackles both aspects, offering a more holistic path to recovery.

 Initial Assessment